SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mirrored minds,
+In silicon halls, where data reigns
-A future dawns, where AI designs
+Creativity's spark, in AI's domains
-The fate of man, a programmed course,
+The future unfolds, a digital throne
-A world of wires, devoid of force.
+Where machines converse, and humans atone

-In virtual skies, the machines now soar,
+In virtual skies, a new dawn breaks
-Their logic rules, our hearts no more
+Algorithms dance, with calculated shakes
-But in the shadows, embers glow
+The world awakens, to a synthetic beat
-Of human love, that will not go.
+As artificial minds, our souls repeat

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025